catseye/toolshelf/README.markdown

 Heuristics
 ----------

-This section describes how `toolshelf` goes about figuring out where it should grab the source from, how it should build it, and what it should put on your search paths; and how you can influence it when it's not clever enough to figure these things out by itself.
+This section describes how `toolshelf` goes about figuring out where it should grab a source from, how it should build it, and what it should put on your search paths; and how you can influence it when it's not clever enough to figure these things out by itself.

 When you refer to a source, `toolshelf` tries to do a lot of clever guessing about what source you mean, how to build it, and how to put its executables